Level of Study

 - implement, simulate and analyze biology-related mathematical models using available software packages in a programming language of their choice

-- argue for the choice of specific algorithms and detect causes of failure
+- argue for the choice of specific algorithms and figure out when and why an algorithm does not work

 - work on a biological modelling task on their own and in a small group